XRadius/javit/README.md

 # javit

-A CLI tool that fetches metadata for JAV videos, **renames your local files** to match the online titles, and **downloads high-quality images** to make your collection look polished and professional.
-While this is especially useful for [Plex](https://www.plex.tv/) (where local artwork is required for proper display in "Other Videos" libraries), the output is compatible with any media manager that supports local metadata.
+A CLI tool that fetches metadata for JAV videos, **renames your local files** to match online titles, and **downloads high-quality images** to make your collection look polished and professional.
+While this is especially useful for [Plex](https://www.plex.tv/), which requires local artwork for proper display in "Other Videos" library types, the output is compatible with any media manager that supports local metadata.

 ## Quick Start